 “I was thrilled to be asked to serve in the role of Chorus Director this season for the Richmond Symphony Chorus!
 I am grateful to be joining in the work of sharing the joy of music across this community.
 I have a tremendous admiration for Maestra Peleggi’s musical vision for the Richmond Symphony and am excited to partner with her, the orchestra, and the chorus to achieve the ambitious musical goals of the organization.
 I look forward to bringing my passion for the great choral-orchestral masterworks to each rehearsal and performance in Richmond this season!”

-Rehearsal Pianist - Ingrid Keller
+Rehearsal Pianist - Daniel Stipe

 Chorus Manager - Chris Pennington